DerrickLamers/grblwiki/Compiling-Grbl.md

 * Install the Create From Makefile Extension (Tools/Extension Manager)
 * run Tools/Create Project From Makefil
 * select the Makefile from your grbl code directory
-* Select Device, use ATmega328p for the Arduino Mega
+* Select Device, use ATmega328p for the Arduino Uno
 * In Projects/Properties, uncheck Use External Makefile
 * Add -DF_CPU=16000000 -mmcu=atmega328p to Project/Properties/Toolchain/AVR Gnu Compiler/Miscellaneous Other Flags